Contract

 Formalise sustainability expectations

-EXAMPLE: Vodafone and CDP's finance framework to encourage supplier carbon reduction3
+EXAMPLE: Vodafone and CDP's finance framework encourages suppliers to reduce carbon emissions3

 Vodafone and CDP created a framework offering preferential financing rates to suppliers to reduce carbon emissions.
 Suppliers' environmental performance determines their financing rates.
 Initially available to Vodafone's suppliers via Citi, the initiative aims to reduce carbon emissions and contribute to Vodafone's Scope 3 emissions targets.
 This model is expected to expand industry-wide.